DavyCrocket2003/chess-full-project/README.md

 # Live Chess Server

 This is an online chess application
+The dnd-kit makes for a very satisfying chess experience.
-I'm getting really good at 2 move checkmates XD
+I'm getting really good at 2 move checkmates.
+XD

 Primary Features
 - Create Accounts, Login and Out, and Delete Accounts